-The best-known member of the family was, however, Sir Anthony Eden (died 1977), born at Windlestone in 1897, who was the Prime Minister of Great Britain from 1955 to 1957.
-Sir Anthony, who was titled First Earl of Avon and Fifth Baronet Maryland was simply Captain Eden when he ventured into politics as a Conservative candidate for Spennymoor in 1922.
+The best-known family member was Sir Anthony Eden (died 1977), born at Windlestone in 1897and Prime Minister of Great Britain from 1955 to 1957.
+Sir Anthony, titled First Earl of Avon and Fifth Baronet Maryland was simply Captain Eden when he ventured into politics as Conservative candidate for Spennymoor in 1922.

-He became Deputy Prime Minister to Sir Winston Churchill from 1951 to 1955 and succeeded him in April of that year.
-Eden’s time as Prime Minister was short-lived and the damage to his reputation and his judgement during the Suez Crisis of 1956 forced his resignation in early January of the following year.
+Eden became Deputy Prime Minister to Sir Winston Churchill from 1951 to 1955 and succeeded him in April that year.
+His time as Prime Minister was short-lived and damaged his reputation for his judgement during the Suez Crisis of 1956.
+It forced his resignation in January the following year.
 He holds the legacy of being remembered as one of the least successful Prime Ministers.

 From 1957 to 2006 Windlestone Hall served as a residential special school owned by Durham County Council.
 The council sold the hall and its estate to a private investor in 2011.
 The investor, William Davenport, bought the hall for just under quarter of a million pounds then put it up for sale in 2015 for £2.5 million.
 However it was discovered that the investor had forged documents during the purchase from the council and he was imprisoned in 2016 for six years.
 The hall was subsequently sold to a new owner, legally, in July 2017.